pingcap/docs-cn/loader-overview.md

 > **Note:**
 >
 > - Do not import the `mysql` system database from the MySQL instance to the downstream TiDB instance.
-> - If Mydumper uses the `-m` parameter, the data is exported without the table structure and the loader can not import the data.
+> - If Mydumper uses the `-m` parameter, the data is exported without the table schema and the loader can not import the data.
 > - If you use the default `checkpoint-schema` parameter, after importing the data of a database, run `drop database tidb_loader` before you begin to import the next database.
 > - It is recommended to specify the `checkpoint-schema = "tidb_loader"` parameter when importing data.